evgaster/GettingAndCleaningDataCourseProject/README.md

 Great, there is a README.txt file.
 It elaborates a little further on what this is all about then the description menioned above.
 It also lists the files with a very brief explanation.
 There are a few files at the top level and subdirectories train and test with similar structure.

 ## activity_labels.txt
 Seems to map activity numbers to activity "verbs".
 This could be processed as a dataframe.
-It is space separated and has no heading --> col.name = c("ActivityId", "Activity").
+It is space separated and has no heading --> col.name = c("ActivityId", "ActivityName").

 ## features_info.txt
 Describes how the raw measurements where processed to the machine learning features, sort of summary of the next file.